-- The models for single, rectangular, and toroidal conductors in which DC current flows have been developed and the magnetic field intensity in different point are calculated, for establish a best approach for implementing a conductor type for a non-contacting magnetoresistive current sensor. - The model for coil type conductors provides good field uniformity and intensity for a given current, but, for miniaturized applications it is difficult to be implement regular coils - The model for rectilinear single and multiple traces is developed and the expression of magnetic field intensity in different points created by current flowing through the traces is obtained.
-For the U-shape trace and planar coil the study performed considers different parameters for trace material and geometries of traces.
-The analytical method included four study cases: neglecting the thickness of the trace, dividing the thickness of the trace in several layers, finite or very long conductive trace, and several adjacent traces in the sensor area. - The comparison with experimental study shows that the case of the analytical model when the trace is finite in length and the thickness of the trace is considered and divided in an appropriate number of layers is the most accurate.
+- The models for single, rectangular, and toroidal conductors in which DC current flows have been developed and the magnetic field intensity in different point are calculated, for establish a best approach for implementing a conductor type for a non-contacting magnetoresistive current sensor. - The model for coil type conductors provides good field uniformity and intensity for a given current, but, for miniaturized applications it is difficult to be due to their inherent size. - The model for rectilinear single and multiple traces is developed and the expression of magnetic field intensity created by current flowing through the traces is obtained.

+For the U-shape trace and planar coil the study performed takes into account different parameters for trace material and geometries of traces.

+- The analytical method included four study cases: neglecting the thickness of the trace, dividing the thickness of the trace in several layers, finite or very long conductive trace, and several adjacent traces in the sensor area. - The comparison with experimental study shows that the case of the analytical model when the trace is finite in length and the thickness of the trace is taken into account and divided in an appropriate number of layers is the most accurate.
 However, for longer trace lengths, models which neglect the length of the trace can prove more accurate and are closer to the COMSOL FEM model.

-• The analytical method was validated using finite elements method COMSOL simulation and experimental results.
+The analytical method was validated using finite elements method COMSOL simulation and experimental results.

-These results are useful for designing and optimizing applications that contain current traces such as non-contacting current sensors and for magnetic nanoparticles detection as some measurement methods involve polarizing the magnetic nanoparticles with a biasing field that can be produced either by a coil or a current trace.
+These results can prove very useful for designing and optimizing applications that contain current traces such as non-contacting current sensors and also for magnetic nanoparticles detection as some measurement methods involve polarizing the magnetic nanoparticles with a biasing field that can be produced either by a coil or a current trace.

-O3.
-Development of methods and experimental setups for magnetic nanoparticles detection with magnetoresistive sensors.
+03. Development of methods and experimental setups for magnetic nanoparticles detection with magnetoresistive sensors.